DK26/osa-mailer-docs/src/introduction.md

 - Develop or use ready Smart Templates that are programmed to act differently upon varying data inputs

-- (WIP) Download or share Smart Templates from the community marketplace
+- (WIP) Download or share Smart Templates with the community marketplace

 ### Minimalist & Reliable